-Maybe cook a few dinners (we can start with your favourites), how the washing machine works, how to fix a puncture on your bicycle, how to beat me at 25 or Gin Rummy, how to fish, or if there are any other skills you want to learn, just let me know.
+Now that you are getting older, I think it would be great if you learned a few important life skills.
+Maybe cook a few dinners (we can start with your favourites), how the washing machine works, how to fix a puncture on your bicycle, how to beat me at 25 or Gin Rummy, how to fish…or if there are any other skills you want to learn, just let me know.

 #13.
 Don’t Believe Everything You Hear Or See

 Your friends will lie about everything from their relationship experiences to things they have done.
-Trust your judgement on those and never ever do it just because everyone else is….chances are they are not.
+Trust your judgement on those and never ever do it just because everyone else says they are….chances are they are not.

 Try and get them to take a break from screen time, to read for fun, not just study, to hang out with friends or take some exercise or play sport.

 Finally, try to learn about the sites and apps that they are using.
 Not all of them are suitable for their age group and they need to understand why that is, which means you need to understand why too!

 #16.
 Change What You Can and Learn From What You Can’t

 You won’t be able to change everything.
 Work on the things you can change, and move on and learn from what you can’t change.

 It is great to play sport and be part of a team.
 It will teach you how to work with others, how to lose and win gracefully, how to respect authority.
 And you can have loads of fun along the way too.
 At this stage it is great to try out lots of different sports and find what you like best.